Welcome to the latest edition of The Road to Zero Report

 2023: Cruising

-Percentage of ZEV cars in leased fleet
+Percentage of ZEVs in leased fleet

-Percentage of ZEV cars in leased fleet – ZEV share of cars in business leasing has grown from 25% in 2023 to 37% in 2024, driven by new additions in company cars (44%) and salary sacrifice (84%).
-This remains far ahead of the UK wide ZEV uptake of 16%.
-[BVRLA]
+Percentage of ZEV cars in leased fleet – ZEV share of cars in business leasing has grown from 34% in 2024 to 40% in 2025, driven by new additions in company cars (54%) and salary sacrifice (87%).
+This remains far ahead of the UK wide ZEV uptake of 20% [BVRLA]

-Percentage of ZEV vans in leased fleet – BEV vans had a 7.2% share in Q1 2024, rising from 3.4% in Q4 2023.
-Despite this growth, new additions in the same period fell from 10.2% to 9.2%.
-Indications are that demand will drop in line with the general trend.
+Percentage of ZEV vans in leased fleet – BEV vans had a 6.6% share in Q4 2024, rising from 3.4% in Q4 2023.
 [BVRLA]

 Cost of Ownership